Powdery mildew and fungicides

 Demethylation inhibitors (AKA-, sterol biosynthesis inhibitors) must be inside plant tissue to be absorbed by the fungus.
 This group inhibits sterol biosynthesis in the fungal cell membrane, DMIs do not prevent spore germination or germ tube growth.
 Triazoles are in this group, other examples are Banner MAXX, Eagle, Hoist, Rubigan, and Terraguard.

 Quinone outside inhibitors act on a broad spectrum of fungi.
 They inhibit respiration and impede spore germination.
-They are excellent preventative treatments.
+These inhibitors are excellent preventative treatments.
 They should be applied prior to infection or in the very early stages of disease development.
 One type of QoI is kresoxim-methyl products (such as Compass O, Cygnus, and Heritage).
 Another is the strobilurins such as Quadris® (azoxystrobin).
 Due to the narrow targeting action of strobilurins, fungal resistance is a major concern.

 Fungicides designed to attack one single protein or enzyme molecule are said to be “single site acting”.
 Some examples of this are the triazoles (Group 3), which focus on the demethylase enzyme; the strobilurins (Group 11), which target the succinate dehydrogenase enzyme; and the carboxamides (Group 7) that go after the ubiquinol oxidase enzyme.

-Fungicides that attack via a wide spectrum of pathways are termed “multi-site acting”.
+Varieties that attack via a wide spectrum of pathways are termed “multi-site acting”.
 Multi-site fungicides are often used with single site products to reduce the risk of developing treatment resistant fungal strains.
 Examples are copper (sulfates, oxides, hydroxides, and copper linked to organic molecules) and chlorothalonil (Bravo, Echo, and Daconil).
 Chlorothalonil targets one fungal molecule, but that molecule is widely used.
 Copper ions do general damage to the enzymes critical for fungal cell function.

 Another way to describe a fungicide’s mode of action is to say it is used as a protectant, as a curative, or as an eradicant.